gregdyke/gregdyke.github.io/_posts/2017-03-20-blues-music-styles.md

   <span class="sample" data-title="Quicks" data-pattern="1111" data-src="/media/blues-music-styles/4quicks.wav"></span>
 </div>

+(Music is an extract from Darkness on the Delta by Cassidy and the Orleans Kids)

 ## Slow Blues

 Last of the ternary we have slow blues.
 Often, all the ternary subdivisions are present, typically in the percussion.
 There is also some continuity between slow shuffle and slow blues, as there gets a point where the a1 a2 gets too slow for dancing shuffle and moves into slow drag.
 Depending on how the ternary beat is marked, there is also a relationship to waltzes.